-- The new Court will have jurisdiction relating to the whole Act and will be the final arbiter for capacity matters.
-It will have its own procedures and nominated judges.
+- The Court has jurisdiction relating to the whole Act and is the final arbiter for capacity matters.
+It has its own procedures and nominated judges.

-- A new Public Guardian: the Public Guardian and his/her staff supervise deputies appointed by the Court and provide information to help the Court make decisions.
+- The Public Guardian and their staff supervise deputies appointed by the Court and provide information to help the Court make decisions.
 They also work together with other agencies, such as the police and social services, to respond to any concerns raised about the way in which an attorney or deputy is operating.

-- A Public Guardian Board scrutinises and reviews the way in which the Public Guardian discharges his/her functions.
-The Public Guardian is required to produce an Annual Report about the discharge of his/her functions.
+- A Public Guardian Board scrutinises and reviews the way in which the Public Guardian discharges their functions.
+The Public Guardian is required to produce an Annual Report about the discharge of their functions.